-Data Mask (DM), Data Bus Inversion (DBI)
+Data Mask (DM), Data Bus Inversion (DBI) and TDQS

-DDR4 SDRAM supports Data Mask (DM) function and Data Bus Inversion (DBI) function in x16 DRAM configuration.
-DM#, DBI# functions are supported with dedicated one pin labeled as DM#/DBI#/TDQS.
-The pin is bi-directional pin for DRAM.
-The DM#/DBI# pin is Active Low as DDR4 supports V{DDQ} reference termination.
+DDR4 SDRAM supports Data Mask (DM) function and Data Bus Inversion (DBI) function in x8 configuration. x8 DDR4 SDRAM supports TDQS function.

+DM, DBI & TDQS functions are supported with dedicated one pin labeled as DM#/DBI#/TDQS.
+The pin is bidirectional pin for DRAM.
+The DM#/DBI# pin is Active Low as DDR4 supports VDDQ reference termination.
+TDQS function does not drive actual level on the pin.

 DM, DBI & TDQS functions are programmable through DRAM Mode Register (MR).
-The MR bit location is bit A12:A10 in MR5.
+The MR bit location is bit A11 in MR1 and bit A12:A10 in MR5.

 Write operation: Either DM or DBI function can be enabled but both functions cannot be enabled simultanteously.
 When both DM and DBI functions are disabled, DRAM turns off its input receiver and does not expect any valid logic level.

 Read operation: Only DBI function applies.
 When DBI function is disabled, DRAM turns off its output driver and does not drive any valid logic level.